We need to make sure the cars on our roads – and on the side of our roads – are safe to drive and are where they should

 Parking without paying or displaying the right pass

 Failing to pay for your parking session will mean you get a $40 charge.

 Parking on a mobility car park without displaying a valid mobility pass card will mean you get a $150 charge.
-Be a courteous driver and leave these important spaces for the people who really need them.
+Be a courteous driver and leave these spaces for the people that really need them.

 Concerned about a vehicle that you think has been abandoned by the side of the road in Lower Hutt?
 Report a problem or get in touch with us and we can investigate.